Kofo Abayomi

-Oloye Sir Kofoworola Adekunle "Kofo" Abayomi (10 July 1896 – 1 January 1979) was a Nigerian ophthalmologist and politician.
-He was one of the founders of the nationalist Nigerian Youth Movement in 1934 and went on to have a distinguished public service career.
+Oloye Sir Kofoworola Adekunle "Kofo" Abayomi, KBE (10 July 1896 – 1 January 1979) was a Nigerian politician who was one of the founders of the nationalist group, the Nigerian Youth Movement, in 1934 and went on to have a distinguished public service career.
 His last major public assignment was as chairman of the Lagos Executive Development Board from 1958 until 1966.